 Not bad, eh?
 Except for that MCV number.
 My doctor said that meant enlarged red blood cells.
 “Which could mean what?”
 I asked.
 He said, “Could be thyroid, but we’ve checked that and you’re fine, alcohol is not a problem for you, labs show liver and kidney look good, could be your B12 or folate levels…let’s get that checked today and I will have the nurse call you with the results.”

-Here’s a tip for anyone coming up on a birthday.
-Don’t consult with Dr. Google regarding anything about your health until waaaayyyy after your birthday!
-Note to self.
-I couldn’t help myself and looked for information about enlarged red blood cells.
-I’m not going to even write about some of the things I read about.
-I remember seeing the MCV number high a long time ago on my lab results in addition to MCH, but I recall my doctor not seeming concerned.
+I remember seeing the MCV number high a long time ago on my lab results, in addition to MCH, but I recall my doctor not seeming concerned.
 I dug through my copies of blood work going back three years.
 The number has been up there for the past three years for both MCV and MCH.
 Interesting to me that it has my doctors attention now.

 Lab results from three years ago (10/2010):

 In looking at my lab results from my primary care doctor, I discovered that my B12 and folate levels looked good two years ago when they were checked and I have supplemented with a multi-vitamin daily since then and have maintained a healthy, whole-foods diet.
-I’m guessing my levels will still be fine.
+I am guessing my levels will still be fine.

 My doctor originally told me that he would keep me on minocycline for up to a year.
 I’ve passed the one year anniversary and was pleased that he didn’t mention taking me off and told me to schedule a follow-up three months from now.
 I am going to continue the minocycline indefinitely for now, as well as the sulfasalazine.
-I realized I wouldn’t see my doctor until the new year (hopefully won’t have to before!) and wished him a Happy Thanksgiving, Merry Christmas and Happy New Year before going next door for more blood work.
+I realized I would not see my doctor until the new year (hopefully won’t have to before) and wished him a Happy Thanksgiving, Merry Christmas and Happy New Year before going next door for more blood work.

 Just for kicks, I did an online search today for information about long-term antibiotic therapy and this came up on page one of my search hits from Doctor Oz: